-Hugo Wilmar (1923 - 1957) was in his short life Engelandvaarder, front photographer in the Dutch East Indies, travel photographer for Spaarnestad and filmmaker for the famous Disney nature films White Wilderness and Jungle Cat.
-With his photos and letters, his striking observations and visual nature descriptions, he left behind a complete picture of the end of the colonial era and the rise of our modern world.
+Hugo Wilmar (1923 - 1957) was in his short life Engelandvaarder, combat photographer in the Dutch East Indies, travel photographer for Spaarnestad and filmmaker for the famous Disney nature films White Wilderness and Jungle Cat.
+With his photos and letters, his striking observations and visual descriptions of his natural surroundings, he left behind an elaborate picture of the end of the Dutch colonial era and the rise of our modern world.
 The narrative composition and technical perfection in his photos display the iconic power of a top photographer.
 In the nineties a book appeared with his (forbidden) photos of the first police actions in Sumatra.

-His life story represents the fearlessness and courage of young people who grew up in World War II.
+His life story represents the fearlessness and courage of the youth, growing up up during World War II.

 Hugo Wilmar was born on May 28, 1923 in Amersfoort, the Netherlands.
 As the son of a high-ranking officer, attached to the General staff, he grew up in the polders and dunes around The Hague In his spare time, he ventured out into the dunes, where he hunted game animals at a young age and also photographed them.

 In March 1944, when the Allied invasion seemed imminent, he fled with a small suitcase through France to Spain, where he was arrested and ended up in a camp.
 Thanks to the mediation of the Dutch consul, he was able to travel to England via Gibraltar, Algeria in June 1944.
 There he reported as Engelandvaarder and war volunteer.
 Because his eyes were too bad for active duty, he got one in New York broad training as a military photographer and filmmaker.
 He made all kinds of photo reports of life in and around the big city.
 He also saw President Truman, General Eisenhower, Mayor LaGuardia and Russian Foreign Minister Molotov.

 Dutch East Indies